ariutta/ariutta-loading/README.md

 1. Install: `npm install --save ariutta-loading`
 2. Require this module: `require('ariutta-loading');`
-3. Set the `ariutta-loading` class on your content container element
+3. Set the `ariutta-loading` class on your content container element (be sure parent element styles are set as specified above)

 ## Acknowledgments